C. O. R. E.

 E. L. I. T. E.

 The E.L.I.T.E (Exemplifying Leadership in a Team Environment) High School Academy is a leadership and branding program designed to guide and prep high school students around personal branding, mentoring/networking skills, leadership development, social etiquette and self-promotion to gain the skills needed for college entrance and job readiness.
-Applications for the class of 2020 will post in January 2020 to begin the selection process.
+Applications for the class of 2020-21 will post in summer 2020 to begin the selection process.